Section: 300-2

 Administrative Official - For this policy, the term Administrative Official refers to any UC San Diego employee who holds a position with delegated financial, administrative, or management responsibility as detailed in Administrative Responsibilities Handbook.

-Financial Deficit – The situation that exists when a Financial Unit spends more than is authorized or available in a particular Fund source.
+Financial Deficit - The situation that exists when a Financial Unit spends more than is authorized or available in a particular Fund source.
 Financial Deficits may be measured by testing balances at any level within the accounting hierarchy; the appropriate level depends on the nature of the Funds and is typically identified by funding source limitations.
 The measurement of a Financial Deficit largely depends on the financial activity within a particular fund.
 Financial Deficits should first be identified by Financial Unit and Fund.
-However, to effectively and consistently identify and remediate Financial Deficits, balances must in some cases be measured by the Project segment of the new Chart of Accounts, which captures business categories such as Sponsored Research Project Awards, Capital Construction Projects and General Projects (including operating Recharge Activities, Auxiliaries, Service Agreements, Faculty start-up and portfolio, among others).
+However, to effectively and consistently identify and remediate Financial Deficits, balances must in some cases be measured by the Project segment of the Chart of Accounts, which captures business categories such as Sponsored Research Project Awards, Capital Construction Projects and General Projects (including operating Recharge Activities, Auxiliaries, Service Agreements, Faculty start-up and portfolio, among others).

 Carryforward Balance – The cumulative Net Position at the close of the prior fiscal year, and represented as the beginning balance as of July 1 of the current fiscal year.
 This balance is found in account 300000 and is referred to as the beginning balance.
-In Oracle, this balance is determined at the Entity Fund Financial Unit Project level (where Project exists).
+In Oracle, this balance is determined at the Entity – Fund - Financial Unit - Project level (where Project exists).

 Net Position – Also referred to as ending balance, it is a measure of available expendable financial resources and represents the accumulation of total resources and revenues minus total expenses since inception.
 It is calculated as the July 1 beginning balance plus the YTD Net Surplus/(Loss).